Here are some of the schools of thought when it comes to filling up your fuel tank versus keeping it at half full.

-One thing’s for sure, when you’re in need of a fuel injection, you can use your RCS Store Card at selected Engen stations across the country.
+One thing’s for sure, when you’re in need of fuel injection, you can use your RCS Store Card at selected Engen and Shell stations across the country.
 What’s more is that you’ll get up to 55 days interest free, and the convenience of access to cash when you need it.

 WHAT’S THERE TO CONSIDER FIRST?

 When considering the basics, there are many variables that would influence the fuel consumption efficiency of your car.
 These include – amongst many – what your actual engine size is and its fuel efficiency, and whether you use your car to primarily zip through the city or to take long drives on highways or the countryside.
 There are other factors such as how much time you spend in stop-and-go traffic and, not to forget, what kind of driver you are.

 WHAT DOES FILLING YOUR TANK TO ONLY HALF TANK MEAN?

 One argument is that with less fuel in your tank, your car is lighter in terms of weight, working less to accelerate.
 With fewer litres of fuel in your car, your vehicle’s engine is relieved of some pressure to get you to your destination, guzzling less fuel.